 The ceding insurer (or primary insurer) cedes (transfers) the insurance liabilities to the assuming reinsurer.
-The financial accounting courses focuses on the GAAP risk transfer tests of SFAS 113.
+The risk transfer tests of SFAS 113 determine whether the cession qualifies as reinsurance for GAAP.

 §5 The increasing concerns about the effect of reinsurance accounting for contracts that do not indemnify the ceding enterprise against loss or liability... led the Board to reconsider the accounting and reporting for reinsurance.